 There are several reasons doctors may order ultrasounds.
 Ultrasounds are frequently performed during a woman’s pregnancy to make sure that the fetus and placenta are developing properly.
 Doctors may also order ultrasounds to help them diagnose issues related to:

 - Genital abnormalities

 An ultrasound may even be used to help doctors learn more about how organs and soft tissues are functioning, including the heart, stomach, pancreas and liver.

-How Is an Ultrasound Performed?
+How Is Ultrasound Imaging Performed?

 An ultrasound is performed using a wand called a transducer that emits high-frequency sound waves.
 In most cases, the transducer will be placed on the skin to gather images.
 However, some women’s health issues may require a transvaginal ultrasound, which is when the transducer is placed inside the vagina.

 If the technician will be performing an abdominal ultrasound, he will smear some gel over your skin to help transmit sound waves.
 He will then glide the transducer over your skin to obtain images.
 For a transvaginal ultrasound, you may be asked to wear a gown rather than your own clothing, and the technician will apply gel to the transducer so that you do not experience pain.
 Ultrasounds typically take between 30 minutes to an hour to complete.